OK, so my expectations and those of the folk at Adobe with

 accurately workflow options contained within the Color Handling

 pop-up.
-However, this tutorial will only discuss three of them, leaving
+However, this tutorial will only discuss two of them, leaving

-the fourth (i.e. Separations) for others to explain.
-Most of what
+the third (i.e. Separations) for others to explain.

 The default configuration for the Print dialog